tablelandnetwork/docs/docs/fundamentals/chains/local.md

 title: Using a local chain
 sidebar_label: Local node
 description: An overview of using a Hardhat node and a local Tableland instance.
-synopsis: Developing locally should happen as a step prior to deploying to any testnet and/or mainnet.
-Developers can use Local Tableland to accomplish this, which spins up a Hardhat node for a local Tableland node to use.
 keywords:
   - local tableland
   - hardhat
 ---

 import { ChainInfo } from '@site/src/components/SupportedChains'

+Developing locally should happen as a step prior to deploying to any testnet and/or mainnet.
+Developers can use Local Tableland to accomplish this, which spins up a Hardhat node for a local Tableland node to use.

 ## Overview